GMGI-Fisheries/resources/docs/Data_To_Server.md

 External sequencing centers (e.g., UConn) will share data via Globus.
 Instructions from NU on [transfering data](https://rc-docs.northeastern.edu/en/latest/datamanagement/transferringdata.html) and using [Globus](https://rc-docs.northeastern.edu/en/latest/datamanagement/globus.html#using-globus).
 Globus works by transferring data between 'endpoints'.
 NU's endpoint is called Discovery Cluster which is searchable but our in-house GMGI endpoint needs to be created for each user.

 Globus instructions: [https://docs.globus.org/globus-connect-server/v5.4/quickstart/].
 Create a Globus account prior to instructions below.

-### GMGI in-house server
+If transferring to NU, user needs to connect their NU account to their Globus account (see above NU instructions for this step).

 GMGI endpoint set-up (only need to do this once):
 1. Navigate to the globusconnectpersonal-3.2.2 module that is already downloaded on GMGI's in-house server: `cd /data/resources/app_modules/globusconnectpersonal-3.2.2`.